Lumi-supercomputer/LUMI-training-materials/docs/PEAP-Q-20221123/software_stacks.md

-The whole setup of EasyBuild is done such that you can build on top of the central software stack and such that **your modules appear in your module view** without having to add directories by hand to environment variables etc. You only need to point to the place where you want to install software for your project as we cannot automatically determine a suitable place. **We do offer some help so set up Spack also but activating Spack for installation is your project directory is not yet automated.**
+The whole setup of EasyBuild is done such that you can build on top of the central software stack and such that **your modules appear in your module view** without having to add directories by hand to environment variables etc. You only need to point to the place where you want to install software for your project as we cannot automatically determine a suitable place.
+**We have a pre-configured Spack installation also but do not do any package development in Spack ourselves.
+The setup is meant for users familiar with Spack who can also solve problems that occur on the road, but we already did the work of ensuring that Spack is correctly configured for the HPE Cray compilers.**

 ### Software policies